ryancheley/ryancheley.com/content/pages/curriculum-vitae.md

 ## Other Activities
 - Member of Bermuda Dunes Community Council, September 2009 - June 2013
 - Member of HIMSS December 2016 - present
-- Member of the American Heart Associated Executive Leadership Team December 2020 - present
+- Member of the American Heart Associated Executive Leadership Team, December 2020 - December 2021
+- Member of the Python Software Foundation, May 2020 - Present
+- Member of the Django Software Foundation, November 2021 - Present
 - Ran 13 half marathons in 13 months, December 2013 - December 2014